|Terms and conditions|

 The cooling off period and right to cancel do not apply to certain goods or contracts as specified below:

 Software, CDs and DVDs To qualify for a refund, software, CDs and DVDs must be returned in its original sealed packaging.
 This requirement is in accordance with the Consumer Contracts Regulations, and preserves the copyright of software developers.
-Your statutory rights under the Sale of Goods Act are not affected.
+Your statutory rights under the Consumer Rights Act are not affected.

 Goods made to order Goods made to order and to your specifications cannot be returned, exchanged or refunded.
 This includes personalised items, such as photographic prints or products which are customised with your name and/or images.
-Your statutory rights under the Sale of Goods Act are not affected.
+Your statutory rights under the Consumer Rights Act are not affected.

 All personal data you provide is used to process your order(s).
 We may also use your data to inform you of products and services we feel may be of interest to you.
 We will not sell your data to third parties or supply it outside of Robert Scott Publishing Limited except where required to do so by law or to expedite shipping.
 All personal data will be treated in accordance with the Data Protection principles outlined in the Data Protection Act 1998.